 The interface will automatically determine which file to select based upon the user's browser and system configuration.
 For example, if the user's browser is set to Australian English then first the system will check if messages_en_au.xml is available.
-If this translation is not available it will fall back to messages en.xml, and finally if that is not available, messages.xml.
+If this translation is not available it will fall back to messages_en_au.xml and finally if that is not available, messages_xml.

-DSpace XMLUI supplies an English only translation of the interface, which can be found in the XMLUI web application ([dspace]/webapps/xmlui/i18n/messages.xml), after you first build DSpace.
+DSpace XMLUI supplies an English only translation of the interface, which can be found in the XMLUI web application ([dspace]/webapps/xmlui/il8n/messages.xml), after you first build DSpace.